bentaysum/1D_model_rebuild/README.md

 ## 09/06/2020

+Optional compilation works as intended.
+ALl L-BFGS-B files included in libf/phymars for now until we can figure out a better approach (eg. place in own directory/compile via symbolic link)

 makegcm_gfortran can now be activated with the flag -lbfgsb which will trigger a conditional
 #ifdef routine in which the L-BFGS-B optimisation routine shall be placed.